aran102504/cse15l-lab-reports/LabReport3.md

 technical//biomed
 technical//911report
 ```
-In this example, I utilize the find `-type` command in `technical` to return content of type `d` which means directory.
-This command returns all of the directories within `technical`.
-This is useful to see all of the directories within `./technical`
+In this example, I utilize the find `-type` command in the `technical` directory to return content of type `d` which means directory.
+This command returns all of the directories within `./technical`.
+This is useful to see all of the directories within a given directory.

 Example 2:
 ```